takahirom/roborazzi/README.md

 ### roborazzi.test

-This option allows you to specify the type of test to run.
-By default, all options are set to false.
+This option enables you to configure the behavior of Roborazzi.
+By default, all settings are set to false.
-For related options, refer to the "Apply Roborazzi Gradle Plugin" section.
+For additional configuration options, please refer to the 'Apply Roborazzi Gradle Plugin' section.

 ```properties
 roborazzi.test.record=true